Frequently Asked Questions: CAA Site Visitor Application, Activities, and Expectations

 How long is the training workshop and where will it be held?

-The CAA's Site Visitor Training Workshop is conducted over two full days at the ASHA National Office in Rockville, Maryland.
+The CAA's Site Visitor Training Workshop is conducted over two and one-half days at the ASHA National Office in Rockville, Maryland.

 What is the average number of site visits in which one would be required to participate in a given year?